renwickm/reading-notes/Code301_class2.md

 ## React Lifecycle

-1. based off the diagram, what happes first, the 'render' or the 'componentDidMount'?
+1.Based off the diagram, what happes first, the 'render' or the 'componentDidMount'?

   -The `render` happens prior to the `componentDidMount`